swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 ### Property Wrappers on Function Parameters

-Function parameters marked with a set of property wrapper custom attributes must conform to the following rules:
+Function parameters marked with compatible property-wrapper custom attributes must conform to the following rules:

-1. Each property wrapper type must have a suitable `init(wrappedValue:)` for initializing the property wrapper from an instance of its `wrappedValue` type.
+1. For initalization through `wrappedValue` type, the property wrapper type must provide a suitable `init(wrappedValue:)`.
-2. Each `wrappedValue` getter must be `nonmutating`.
+2. Each `wrappedValue` getter shall be `nonmutating`.
-3. Default values must be expressed in terms of the innermost `wrappedValue` type.
+3. Default values for such parameters must be expressed in terms of the innermost `wrappedValue` type.

-The transformation of a property wrapper parameter will take place is as follows:
+Transformation of property-wrapper parameters will be performed as such:

 1. The external parameter name will remain unchanged.
-2. The internal parameter name will be prefixed with an underscore, and the type of this parameter is the backing property wrapper type.
+2. The internal parameter name will be prefixed with an underscore.
+3. The parameter will be bound to the backing property wrapper type.
-3. A local computed property representing  `wrappedValue` will be synthesized by the compiler and named per the original (non-prefixed) parameter name.
+4. A local computed property representing  `wrappedValue` will be synthesized by the compiler and named per the original (non-prefixed) parameter name.
 The accessors will mirror the `wrappedValue` accessors.
 A setter will only be synthesized for the local property if the `wrappedValue` setter is `nonmutating`, or if the wrapper is a reference type.
-4. If the property wrapper defines a `projectedValue`, a local computed property representing  `projectedValue` will be synthesized by the compiler and named per the original parameter name prefixed with a dollar sign (`$`).
+5. If the property wrapper defines a `projectedValue`, a local computed property representing  `projectedValue` will be synthesized by the compiler and named per the original parameter name prefixed with a dollar sign (`$`).
 The same accessor rules for `wrappedValue` apply to `projectedValue`.
-5. When passing an argument to a property wrapper parameter, the compiler will wrap the argument in the appropriate `init(wrappedValue:)` call.
+6. When passing an argument to a property wrapper parameter, the compiler will wrap the argument in the appropriate `init(wrappedValue:)` call – should one be provided.

 #### Transformation Example: